Hoda Kotb’s Adorable Video Of Daughter Haley Joy In Little Pink Glasses Is Breaking The Internet

 “I cannot TAKE it!!
 Miss that face,” Kathie Lee-Gifford’s daughter, Cassidy Gifford, wrote.

-“Hoda, your daughter just melts my heart!,” another gushed with a red heart emoji.
+“Hoda, your daughter just melts my heart!” another gushed with a red heart emoji.

 “This little precious girl can sing!!
-PS love the glasses..mine are pink too!!,” one more Intstagrammer raved.
+PS love the glasses..mine are pink too!!” one more Instagrammer raved.

 As fans know, Hoda has been on maternity leave since April after adopting her second child.
 For a while, she remained quiet on when she would be returning to her post on The Today Show but last week, The Inquisitr shared that she finally broke her silence and announced her return to fans on an episode of the hit NBC morning show.